ExPO-HM: Learning to Explain-then-Detect for Hateful Meme Detection: Evaluation of Model-Generated Reasoning

 Following prior work~\citep{Yang2023Hare, Mei2025RAHMD}, we assess explanation quality using an LLM judge.
-Specifically, we provide GPT-4o-mini (\texttt{gpt-4o-mini-2024-07-18}) with reference explanations from \citep{Hee_DecodeMeaningFBHM_Hatred_2023}.
-Following previous works, we adopt the same prompt as previous work:
+Specifically, we provide GPT-4o mini (\texttt{gpt-4o-mini-2024-07-18}) with reference explanations from \citep{Hee_DecodeMeaningFBHM_Hatred_2023}.
+Following previous works~\citep{Mei2025RAHMD}, we adopt the same prompt: